Shopify Heatmaps: All You Need To Know

-All such insights go into crafting a website that does not create friction between the visitors and the interface and that matches visitor expectations, which ultimately results in increasing conversions.
+All such insights go into crafting a website that does not create friction between the visitors and the interface and that matches visitors’ expectations, which ultimately results in increasing conversions.

 2. Combat cart abandonment:

 Cart abandonment is the Achilles heel of every eCommerce website.
-In fact, the first half of 2019 alone registered an 84.24% global cart abandonment rate.
 Despite having ticked off every possible box from the products’ perspective, some eCommerce stores still struggle to bring down their cart abandonment rate.
 There can be many reasons for this: unexpected shipping charges, lack of refund options, long checkout processes, lack of payment options, lack of guest checkout, and so on.
 Heatmaps enable you to visualize visitors’ on-page behavior and track every click, scroll, pause, and mouse movement they make that can help you understand how they interact with your Shopify store, and reckon which elements and sections of your cart page attracts or distracts them.

 For example, looking at the heatmap of the cart pages, an online clothes retailer can identify that visitors only abandon the cart after they open the tax calculator dropdown.
 This can indicate that the visitors find the tax amount being charged to be on the higher end.
 Or, the ‘suggested for you’ section in the cart page is distracting visitors from finishing the purchase and sending them back to the product page.
 It can be inferred from this that cross-selling on the cart page may not be the best strategy for your store.